katetrahan/Resubmission/README.md

 # _Beep Boop_

-#### _A web application that takes a number from a user and returns a range of numbers counting from 0 to the chosen number while replacing 0 as "boop" and 1 as "beep" and numbers divisible by 3 as "I'm sorry Dave, I'm afraid I can't do that" ._
+#### _A web application that takes a number from a user and returns a range of numbers counting from 0 to the chosen number while replacing 0 as "beep" and 1 as "boop" and numbers divisible by 3 as "I'm sorry Dave, I'm afraid I can't do that" ._

 #### By _**{Kate Trahan}**_

 ## Description

-_This is an HTML page that uses JavaScript to return a list of numbers from 0 to the inputed number.The application replaces numbers including 0 with boop, 1 as beep and numbers divisible by 3 with the quote "I'm sorry, Dave.
+_This is an HTML page that uses JavaScript to return a list of numbers from 0 to the inputed number.The application replaces numbers including 0 with beep, 1 as boop and numbers divisible by 3 with the quote "I'm sorry, Dave.
 I am afraid I can't do that"_

 ### Specs